cqse/teamscale-upload/README_DEV_SETUP.md

 ### Running Tests in IntelliJ

 Running the integration tests from IntelliJ (classes ending in `IT`) requires that you first build a native image via `./mvnw package`.
-To run them locally, you'll furthermore need to define an environment variable `ACCESS_KEY` that contains the access key to https://demo.teamscale.com for the `build` user.
+To run them locally, you'll furthermore need to define environment variable `ACCESS_KEY` that contains the access key to https://demo.teamscale.com project `teamscale-upload` for the `teamscale-upload-build-test-user` user.
+The access key is stored in 1password.
-This key is used during the integration tests to simulate uploads.
+This key is used during the integration tests (stored as Github Secret) to simulate uploads.

 IntelliJ will not automatically recompile the native image after you made code changes.
 You must manually invoke `./mvnw package`.
+(Or `package-windows.bat` in windows.)

 ## Creating a Release